Inside the G20

 Russian President Vladimir Putin shakes hands with U.S. first lady Melania Trump during a meeting on the sidelines.
 Sputnik/Mikhail Klimentyev/Kremlin via REUTERS

-U.S. President Donald Trump and Russia's President Vladimir Putin shake hands during the G20 Summit in Hamburg, Germany in this still image taken from video.
-REUTERS/Steffen Kugler/Courtesy of Bundesregierung/Handout via REUTERS
+President Donald Trump and Russia's President Vladimir Putin shake hands during the G20 Summit in Hamburg, Germany in this still image taken from video.
+Steffen Kugler/Courtesy of Bundesregierung/via REUTERS

 Participants of the G20 summit and their spouses pose for a family photo aroung German Chancellor Angela Merkel (2ndL) and her husband Joachim Sauer (3rdR) at the Elbphilharmonie before attending a concert in Hamburg.
 First row from L to R: wife of...more